deronmonta/Standardised-Testing-NLP-DL/README.md

 # Standardised-Testing-NLP-DL
-This is the repository for question answering, sentiment analysis and clustering of standardised test problems
+This repository containes python code for question answering, sentiment analysis and clustering of standardised test problems